ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/thousand_pound_correction.md

 * "S" is when the method stops early or the method is not completed
 * "N" is for no correction
-* "C" is for correction, where a correction has been applied to the target variables
+* "C" is for correction, where a correction has been applied to the principal variable and selected target variables

-The core mathematical correction applied to selected target variables is shown below.
+The core mathematical correction applied to the principal variable and selected target variables is shown below.

 ```bash
 corrected_value = value / 1000